thelabuzov/100-days-of-code/log.md

 **Thoughts**: I was writing code all day, it was great, apparently programming is really my life's work.
 I managed to do and study a lot.

 **Link(s) to work**: [Education](https://codlipa.github.io/100-days-of-code/code/011/education)

+### Day 12: August 30, 2021

+**Today's Progress**: I tried add admission section, but there were even more bugs.
+I reduced amount of code and change GitHub ReadMe.

+**Thoughts** Hard times have come, studies in college are ahead and I have a lot of bugs!
+I will not give up, never in my life.

+**Link(s) to work**: [Education](https://codlipa.github.io/100-days-of-code/code/012/education)